andlo/mycroft-skills-list-gitbook/skills/mycroft-traffic.BongoEADGC6.md

 ---
-description: Add a block to your .mycroftmycroft.conf file like this:
+description: Add a block to your .mycroftmycroft.conf file like this
 ---

 ### _mycroft-traffic.BongoEADGC6_
 ## Description:
-Add a block to your .mycroftmycroft.conf file like this:
+Add a block to your .mycroftmycroft.conf file like this "TrafficSkill" {
-"TrafficSkill": {
-"api_key": "REPLACETHISWITHKEYFROMGOOGLE",
+"api_key" "REPLACETHISWITHKEYFROMGOOGLE",
-"pois": {
+"pois" {
-"default": {
+"default" {
-"destinations": {
+"destinations" {
-"work": "1 Main Street, Beverly Hills, CA 90210"
+"work" "1 Main Street, Beverly Hills, CA 90210"
 },
-"origins": {
+"origins" {
-"home": "350 5th Ave, New York, NY 10118"
+"home" "350 5th Ave, New York, NY 10118"
 }
 }
 }